-While the various dicamba soybean product labels for 2021 have eliminated the use of the term "neighboring" and have settled on the term "adjacent" for describing sensitive sites to be protected, neither the EPA nor the product registrants have defined the limits of what they mean by the term "adjacent".
+While the newer dicamba soybean product labels have eliminated the use of the term "neighboring" and have settled on the term "adjacent" for describing sensitive sites to be protected, neither the EPA nor the product registrants have defined the limits of what they mean by the term "adjacent".
 Therefore, in Indiana the term "adjacent" shall mean any protected crop or site that exists, partially or in whole, within 240' of the edge of the target soybean field.
-EPA's improved risk assessments in 2020 and increased levels of drift protection applied to the 2021 labels suggest that significant downwind drift past 240' should not be a concern.
+This is consistent with EPA's improved risk assessments that suggest that significant downwind drift past 240' should not be a concern.
 However, applicators should be advised that this improved risk assessment and safety margin does not eliminate applicator regulatory liability under the Indiana state drift rule for off-target adverse effects resulting from drift past 240'.
 Both label restrictions and the state drift rule will be considered by OISC when investigating off-target movement complaints.